pavlovicdjordje35/LED_panel/README.md

 # LED_panel
-AD made for LED panel
+##AD made for LED panelz
+--using dsPic32 MC and 64x128 LED matrix